DNNCommunity/DNNDocs/content/tutorials/troubleshooting/ts-too-many-redirects/index.md

 > Tools like the Network Tools in the web browser or telerik's Fiddler can help you inspect the response headers to determine where and how to troubleshoot the correct cause above.
 If this is a redirect issue, look for `x-redirect-reason` in the response headers.

 ## Solutions
-Herre are the solutions for the causes found above.
+Here are the solutions for the causes found above.

 ### Typo